-Air Canada and Chase launched an awesome new partnership this year for those in the United States.
-In August, Air Canada Aeroplan became a Chase Ultimate Rewards transfer partner.
-Air Canada and Chase have now partnered to launch a co-branded credit card, the Aeroplan® Credit Card, which opened to applicants in the past few days.
-In this post I wanted to take a more detailed look at the card.
+In 2021, Air Canada and Chase launched an awesome new partnership for those in the United States.
+Last August, Air Canada Aeroplan became a Chase Ultimate Rewards transfer partner.
+Then in December, Air Canada and Chase partnered to launch a co-branded credit card, the Aeroplan® Credit Card (review).
+In this post I wanted to cover the basics of this valuable new card.

 Full details: Chase Aeroplan Credit Card

 It’s not surprising given the people behind the Aeroplan program, but Air Canada’s new co-branded credit card in the United States is both lucrative and innovative.
 From a huge welcome bonus, to some generous bonus categories for spending, to valuable perks, this card has a lot to offer.
 The card also has what might be the coolest credit card perk ever… for those who spend a million dollars per year.